-commission.16 Figure ?? shows this plot.
+over time.
+We then plot this quantity against a time indicator, calculated as the difference between the year of declaration and the year of creation of the local monitoring commission.18 Figure 2 shows this plot.
 Two lowess fits are calculated on the two subsamples defined by the date of creation of local commissions.
 These lowess fits suggest that the introduction of local monitoring commission was correlated with an increase in the number of events reported annually by nuclear plant managers.
-Yet, this statistic accounts for neither the intensity of the local monitoring, nor for the endogeneity that characterizes its measurement, an issue that we tackle in the following two sections.
+Yet, this statistic accounts for neither the intensity of the local monitoring, nor for the endogeneity that characterizes its measurement.
+We tackle this issue in the following two sections.